mantidproject/mantid/docs/source/techniques/ISISPowder-HRPD-v1.rst

 output_directory
 ^^^^^^^^^^^^^^^^
-Specified the path to the output directory to save processed files into.
+Specifies the path to the output directory to save processed files into.
 The script will automatically create a folder with the label determined from the :ref:`calibration_mapping_file_hrpd_isis-powder-diffraction-ref` and within that create another folder for the current :ref:`user_name_polaris_isis-powder-diffraction-ref`.
+NXS and GSAS files are saved here automatically.

 Example Input: